 Topic clusters are the latest buzzword for SEO.
+What are they and how can they help my web traffic?
 Before you start to panic it’s yet another thing you need to be worrying about, let me reassure you.
-You’re probably doing this anyway.
+You may be doing this anyway.

 Let’s take a look, find out what topic clusters mean to you and see if you need to tweak your approach to organizing your blog.

 If you’ve followed the Hatch A Blog approach you’ll be familiar with using key topics on your homepage to clearly illustrate the purpose of your blog.

 What do I mean?

 If you look at the homepage on Simply Hatch, I have three key topics – start blogging, find some customers and make money blogging.
 If you look at my categories, I have a fourth, home business aka using a blog to promote your small business.